cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/technologies-stack-analysis.md

 ## PURPOSE
-This section develop, document and elaborate detailed designs progressively using agreed-on and rapid agile development techniques, addressing all components (business processes and related automated and manual controls, supporting IT applications, infrastructure services and technology products, and partners/suppliers).
+This section develop, document and elaborate detailed design progressively using agreed-on and rapid agile development techniques, addressing all components (business processes and related automated and manual controls, supporting IT applications, infrastructure services and technology products, and partners/suppliers).
 Ensure that the detailed design includes internal and external SLAs and OLAs.

 This section presents the design specifications about the solutions and technology approved for build.